dao-duc-tung/llm-scratch/readme.md

 The file `src/prepare_dataset_instruct.py` prepares the dataset for instruction tuning.

-The file `src/finetune_instruct.py` starts the instruction tuning process for the pre-trained model above.
+The file `src/finetune_instruct.py` starts the instruction tuning process for the pretrained model above.

+The file `src/test_instruct.py` tests the pretrained model and the instructed model.

 ### 5.1.
 Why do we need instruction tuning?